What Does AI-Powered Personal Training Mean for Lifters?

 How important is training data for AI-powered coaching?

-Comprehensive training data is crucial—the more detailed your training records, the more valuable and accurate AI recommendations become.
-Platforms that prioritize data quality will deliver better results.
+Comprehensive training data is crucial—the more detailed your records, the more accurate and useful AI recommendations become.
+Tools that draw on your actual training history, rather than generic templates, deliver better results.